Employee Assistance Programme

 Long Term Domiciliary Care

-• Personal Care accounts for 79% (144,000 hours) of domiciliary care commissioned, with a further 12% (22,000 hours) commissioned to support Adults with Night Sitting and Night Sleeping services.
+• Personal care accounts for 90% (115,000 hours) of domiciliary care commissioned, with a further 10% (13,000 hours) commissioned to support Adults with 24-hour live-in support, night awake and night sleeping services.

-Like most Local Authorities, Essex faces significant pressures around the funding of Social Care.
-This is linked to increasing costs and rising demographic pressures and the increasing complexity of need that is supported.
-We know that the local care market faces challenges around recruitment and retention, linked to the availability of alternative employment in the retail sector, and we expect situation to worsen as Brexit progresses.
+Like most local authorities, the Council faces significant pressures around the funding of social care.
+This is linked to increasing costs, rising demographic pressures and the increasing complexity of need that is supported.
+We know that the local care market faces challenges around recruitment and retention, however employment of overseas workers has helped to improve recruitment and capacity.
+Supply is generally good across the county, however there are still pockets of lower supply linked to rural areas, where there is still a reliance on the spot market.

-Whilst there continues to be progress with the closer integration of Health and Social Care, there remains much to be done to improve joining up the approach across the system, particularly to avoid hospital admissions and support discharge.
+Whilst there continues to be progress with the closer integration of Health and Social Care, there remains much to be done to improve joining up the approach across the system, particularly to avoid hospital admissions and to support discharge processes.

 Services

-Essex County Council has a strategy that focuses on keeping Adults independent and living at home for as long as possible with their family and friends.
-Unfortunately there are times where support is required for a number of reasons and Essex is required to ensure that services are available for these Adults.
+The Council has a strategy that focuses on keeping adults independent and living at home for as long as possible with their family and friends.
+Unfortunately there are times where support is required for a number of reasons and we are required to ensure that services are available for these adults.

 Next Steps